t-neumann/t-neumann.github.io/_posts/2019-09-08-OrbitalManeuvers.md

 ## Orbital insertion

+Now let's combine all those basic orbital maneuvers of the previous section:
-All the maneuvers we experimented with in the last section are generally described (if sufficient change of the orbital parameters is achieved) as **Orbit insertion** which is a general term for a maneuver that is more than a small correction.
+All the maneuvers we experimented with in the last section are generally described (if sufficient change of the orbital parameters is achieved) as **orbit insertion** which is a general term for a maneuver that is more than a small correction.
 It may be used for a maneuver to change a transfer orbit or an ascent orbit into a stable one, but also to change a stable orbit into a descent.
 Also the term **orbit injection** is used - which I find even cooler -  especially for changing a stable orbit into a transfer orbit, e.g. trans-lunar injection (TLI), trans-Mars injection (TMI) and trans-Earth injection (TEI).

 Stable orbits have been described in the [previous post](https://t-neumann.github.io/space/OrbitalBasics/), but now we want to specifically look at transfer orbits which enable us to put satellites into orbits, travel to the moon and Mars and all the fancy wonderous places in our solar system and beyond.